 The IU Robert H. McKinney School of Law offers both full-time and part-time programs of study.
 Starting in Fall 2023, IU McKinney's part-time program will be offered in a hybrid format where two-thirds of each first and second year course will be taught in person while one-third will be delivered online.
-Both full-time and part-time program students also have the option of taking up to 30 credits of classes online.
+Both full-time and part-time program students also have the option of taking up to 45 credits of classes online.
 The part-time division offers great flexibility for individuals who need to work full time while attending law school.
 While pursuing your J.D., you could specialize and earn up to two certificates or pursue a joint degree.
-The LL.M. and S.J.D. are graduate law degrees focused on research, and the M.J. degree allows those who do not want to practice law to still become knowlegeable about the law, while receiving the same quality legal education as our McKinney lawyers.
+The LL.M. is a graduate law degree focused on research, and the M.J. degree allows those who do not want to practice law to still become knowledgeable about the law, while receiving the same quality legal education as our McKinney lawyers.